South Downs Way

 PRACTICALITIES

-The ease of walking the trail changes quite a bit from east to west - with the eastern end being particularly easy to walk, and the western end being a bit more challenging in terms of the best places to stay and in assessing the possible transport links.
+The ease of walking the trail changes quite a bit from east to west - with the eastern end being particularly easy to walk, and the western end being a bit more challenging in terms of the best places to stay, and in assessing the possible transport links.

 The points of access I used were the bus service at Queen Elizabeth Country Park (a challenging bus stop as it sits alongside a busy dual-carriageway), the train station at Amberley, a very easy bus stop on the A283 just west of Shoreham (which also has a burger van nearby), the train station at Southease, and the train at Eastbourne.

-Between this and the additional bus options there are enough options to make the trail possible even with fairly short days of walking.
+Between this and the additional bus options beyond Brighton there are enough options to make the trail possible even with fairly short days of walking.
 This can make it a high effort trail from a logistical perspective (particularly in the west), but certainly not an impossible one.

-I split the walk in Petersfield as I have family not too far away from there, and as always just plan the trail to suit what you wish to do.
+I split the walk in Petersfield, as I have family not too far away from there - and as always just plan the trail to suit what you wish to do.

 USEFUL LINKS